d6t/d6tpipe/README.md

 ## What can d6tpipe do for you?

 * Quickly create public and private remote file storage eg AWS S3 and ftp
+	* Managed d6tpipe file storage which takes care of all AWS S3 settings and 1GB free storage
 * Push/pull data to/from remote file storage to sync files and share with others
 * Centrally manage data files across multiple projects
 * Secure your data with permissions management and encrypting credentials